Volodymyr-AI/ImageDif/README.md

 ## Instructions for Use
 + Clone the repository and open the solution in Visual Studio.
 + Ensure that the LiveCharts library is correctly referenced.
-+ Run the application to load and compare images.
++ Run the application
-+ Use the Scale button to standardize the charts for better visual analysis.
++ Download two different .jpg images into empty fields and push "Save"
++ Push "Process image" to build scaled chart
++ To start with other images push "Reset"
 ## Additional Notes
 + This project is implemented using WPF for the user interface and LiveCharts to create interactive and dynamic charts.
 + Feel free to customize and extend the functionality based on your specific requirements.